Airbnb just debuted on Wall Street. Now it's worth more than Marriott and Hilton combined

 Now, following a remarkable comeback, the home-sharing company is soaring in its long-awaited Wall Street debut just as the pandemic worsens and once again throws the state of the travel industry into question.

 Airbnb began trading on Thursday at $146 per share, more than doubling from its IPO price and valuing the company at more than $100 billion.
-The stock quickly jumped even higher, topping $160 a share.
+Airbnb stock closed the day slightly lower.

 The $100 billion market cap represents a huge leap from its previous valuation high of $31 billion in a 2017 financing round.
 At its current trading valuation, Airbnb is worth more than Uber, and more than Marriott and Hilton combined.